JennEYoon/deep-learning/chollet2/mynotes.md

 ### 8/1/2022 meeting:
 Finished up chp 12 parts 4 and 5.
 Dan only, Peter coudn't make it.
-Sept -- go back to Chp 5 and 6.
+ * Sept -- go back to Chp 5 and 6.
 Then complete to chp 9.
-Me - read on to chp 13 hyperparameters, ensemble models.
+ * Me - read on to chp 13 hyperparameters, ensemble models.

+The most important chapters were 11 NLP/Transformer, and 12 generators/GANs.
+Glad we finishes those up.
+The rest is more or less self study for me.
+To run some Chp 8 image samples - test ROG epoch times.
+Compare with Colab GPU free.